baileyherbert/container/README.md

 When registering an instance or value, you can pass a context value of any type.
 If there is already a contextual value under the same token with the same name, it will be overwritten.

+Please note that when supplying an array for your context, it will be destructured into multiple contexts.
+This only happens for arrays, not any other types (such as sets).

 ```ts
 container.registerInstance(new Class(), 'context');
 container.register(Class, {